sifive/wake/share/doc/wake/logging.md

 additional formatting can be applied.

-For `wake`'s own stdout, the logger's color & intensity are used to apply additionaly formatting to the output before displaying it.
+For `wake`'s own stdout, the logger's color & intensity are used to apply additional formatting to the output before displaying it.

 For understanding which streams will appear on wake's stdout, the following table should be read top to bottom considering the command line arguments you've passed to wake.